 However, the number of such full-cycle specialists is unlikely to be sufficient for the market.
 It takes too much time and practice to explore and master all three required areas, such as data science, production code and business acumen, equally well.
 It is more likely that the few professionals who can design and implement end-to-end full-cycle data solutions are best suited for small companies, especially start-ups.

 To recruit a data professional for a software development project, it is always necessary to detail a set of key skills and qualities of such a team member.
 The following section lists the requirements for a qualified data specialist.

 Professional certificates also help evaluate the overall level and the strengths of data specialists.
 For example, training and certifications from database software companies such as Microsoft, MongoDB and Oracle are appreciated.
-Depending on the cloud infrastructure on which the project is being implemented, project team members will benefit from the certification of cloud vendors.
-In this context, it is worth noting the certifications issued by the leading cloud-solution providers:
+Depending on the cloud infrastructure on which the project is being implemented, project team members will benefit from the certification of cloud vendors such as AWS, Microsoft Azure, Google, and IBM.

 Among the programming languages, the most common in the data community are R, Python and SQL.
 When working with data, Java, Ruby, C ++ and Perl are also frequently used.
-The organisation of data storage provides for the ability to work with SQL and NoSQL databases, data lakes, large amounts of information and can support the architecture of large-scale processing systems and databases.
+These specialists work with SQL and NoSQL databases, data lakes, large amounts of information and large-scale processing systems.

 For each specialisation in the data industry, a different set of technical skills is relevant.
 Data scientists, for example, require knowledge in the areas of GLM/regression, decision trees, time series, AI techniques, transfer learning and classical ML, such as deep learning.
 The ability to work with visualisation tools, including creating dynamic dashboards, is also highly important for data professionals.
 In particular, tools such as SAP Business Objects, Tableau, Power BI, QlikSense, Dash and Shiny are rather common.